cdesouza02/Lab-Notebook/GW_Protocols/Coral ITS2_library_prep.md

 - TBE Buffer 'Recipe' https://github.com/jgmcdonough/GW-lab-notebook/blob/main/Protocols/TBE%20Buffer%20Protocol.md

 **Making and setting up a gel:**
-1. mix agar and clean TBE buffer to generate a 1.5% agarose gel that will be large enough
+1. mix agar and clean TBE buffer to generate a 2% agarose gel that will be large enough for the gel mold
+	1. higher percentage because ITS2 region (220bp) is smaller than 16S V4 region (254bp)
 2. calculating gel density:
 	- % = weight (g) / volume (mL)
 3. melt mixture (on hot plate with stir bar or microwave) until mixture has big bubbles and there's no floaters